-- Philosophy of coaching - Expectations that the coach has for all the players on the team - Location and times of all practices - Team requirements, such as special equipment, offseason conditioning, etc. - Discipline that results in denying a player's participation
+- Philosophy of coaching - Expectations that the coach has for all the players on the team, and possible repercussions if those expectations are not met. - Through the "team parent", weekly e-mail with location and times of all practices, games, and any expectations (as well as updates). - Team requirements, such as special equipment, offseason conditioning, etc. - Discipline that results in denying a player's participation - Communication of any scholar-athlete who will be awards at the Sport's Award Ceremonies.